gonthaedward/QuerytoExcel/README.md

 - right click "run.php" and run it on Notepad, Notepad++, or Visual Studio Code
 - update the part where there is comment "//database" into database you wanted to query

+BELOW IS how to run the .bat file
 **run .bat file**

 There is .bat file inside the zip, it can be used to run the application automatically by only double clicking it.

 ![image](https://github.com/user-attachments/assets/57483c8c-4381-4c62-af31-02c0d7d7a602)